csc301-fall-2022/team-project-4-engineers-without-boarders-canada-t/deliverable-1/planning.md

 ## **Q4: How will you build it?**

- * **What is the technology stack?
-Specify any and all languages, frameworks, libraries, PaaS products or tools.**\
+ * **Technology stack**\
    We will be using Android Studio to build an Android App based on Jetpack Compose

  * **Language**\
    Kotlin

   * **libraries**\
-   Jetpack Compose
+   Jetpack Compose related libraries

   * **Deploy the application**\
-  We will use the Android Studio tools to Build APK
+  We will use the Android Studio tools to Build APK, and upload the APK to partner's website and/or Google Play Store

   * **Third party applications or APIs**\
    Currently not found any